Orange-OpenSource/a11y-guidelines/src/en/articles/watch-october-november-2024.md

 - AI and a11y tests, simply no: https://html5accessibility.com/stuff/2024/10/10/ai-for-accessibility-conformance-testing-why/
 - The a11y is the content and the container, example for Shopify: https://www.nicchan.me/blog/shopify-accessibility-lawsuits-compliance/
 - Disabled and contrast elements: https://html5accessibility.com/stuff/2024/11/04/disabled-and-obscured/
-- Some steps (user scenario) key to be made a11y: https://www.tpgi.com/are-you-conducting-user-flow-testing-in-these-4-critical-areas/
+- Some key steps (user scenario) to test a11y : https://www.tpgi.com/are-you-conducting-user-flow-testing-in-these-4-critical-areas/

 ## Assistive technologies